arthurchoung/HOTDOG/README.md

 ## Dependencies

-The following executables must be in your PATH:
+The following executables must be in your PATH or at location if specified:

-  * clang
   * inotifywait
   * xrandr
   * ifconfig (used by Utils/printNetworkInfo)
+  * find (used by build.pl)
+  * clang
+  * /usr/bin/perl
+  * /bin/bash (used by Utils/printDateEverySecondForTimezone:text:)
+  * date (used by Utils/printDateEverySecondForTimezone:text:)

 (this list is probably incomplete)